MeAmarP/HeyBagh/README.md

   - resize images to a uniform size
   - augmentation??
 - Model Selection and Feature Extraction
+- Benchmark all options below for SPEED and ACCURACY
   - CNN
   - Siamese Networks
   - Triplet Networks